-Since the Ed.D. in Administration and Leadership builds on the M.A. and the Ed.S. degrees with specialization in administration and leadership and related components, a doctoral student not having completed those components will need to complete deficiencies in addition to the required 42 units of post-Ed.S. studies.
-Also, the Doctoral Guidance Committee may determine that certain components from M.A. and Ed.S. programs need to be updated by additional coursework when a student's previous work has not been kept fresh by recent professional involvement and/or study.
+Since the ED.D. in administration and leadership builds on the M.A. and the ED.S. degrees with specialization in administration and leadership and related components, a doctoral student not having completed those components will need to complete deficiencies in addition to the required 42 units of post-ED.S. studies.
+Also, the Doctoral Guidance Committee may determine that certain components from M.A. and ED.S. programs need to be updated by additional coursework when a student's previous work has not been kept fresh by recent professional involvement and/or study.

-Of the 42 units post-ED.S., all must be completed at Loma Linda University in not more than four years.
+All 42 units beyond the Specialist in Education degree must be taken at Loma Linda University following admission to doctoral student status and must be completed in not more than four years.
 At least 24 units must be completed in residence during an 18-month period of doctoral student status (i.e., three 8-unit quarters or two 12-unit quarters).
 At least 18 of these 24 units must be earned in regularly scheduled courses other than fieldwork and dissertation.
 Students who continue to carry work responsibilities in addition to their doctoral studies must have their immediate employment superior sign the residency plan of study, indicating an awareness of and support for the student's doctoral residency plan of study.